derwebcoder/lead/README.md

 ln -s <PATH_TO>/lead.py /usr/local/bin/lead
 ```

-Or replace `/usr/local/bin` by another path inside your PATH-Variable.
+Or replace `/usr/local/bin` by any other path inside your PATH-Variable which suits you better.

+Afterwards you can just execute `lead` followed by the jobs and parameters you wish.
+See [CLI Commands](#CLICommands.)

 ## Settings